 - Admit all patients with a terminal illness, seven days a week

-- Provide no-cost grief support services (link to grief support page) accessible to everyone in the community; for-profits provide little or contract out bereavement services for families.
+- Provide no-cost grief support services accessible to everyone in the community; for-profits provide little or contract out bereavement services for families.

 - Invest dollars in clinical education to enhance care (many of LCFH’s clinicians have earned specialized certifications in hospice and palliative care) and offer additional therapeutic treatments.